nadeulab/IgCaller/README.md

 *	tumor_sample_output_TRD.tsv: File containing all TRD rearrangements [for TCR analyses].
 *	tumor_sample_output_oncogenic_rearrangements.tsv: File containing all oncogenic IG/TCR rearrangements (translocations, deletions, inversions, and gains) identified genome-wide.
 *	tumor_sample_output_purity.tsv: File containing the estimated purity of each gene considered during purity calculation.
+* tumor_sample_output_purity_RawTumorCoverage.pdf: File containing the plots of the raw tumor coverage along the genes used to estimate the purity.
+* tumor_sample_output_purity_NormalizedTumorCoverage.pdf: File containing the plots of the normalized tumor coverage along the genes used to estimate the purity.
+Coverage is normalized by mean coverage of the tumor sample in the region considered and by the coverage of the normal sample (i.e., baseline coverage distribution), if available.

 ### Other notes